kordless/grub-2.0/README.md

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/snowflake_google_vision.png" width="360">

 ## History
 [Grub "One Oh"](https://en.wikipedia.org/wiki/Grub_(search_engine)) was an Open Source search engine inspired by [SETI@Home](https://setiathome.berkeley.edu/) and built to distribute the job of gathering content from the web.
 At one point several hundred volunteers were crawling the web for the project, sending in content deltas only when pages were noted to have changed.
-One of the main requests received by the team was the abilty for voluteers to add their own curated content.
+One of the main requests received by the team was the ability for volunteers to add their own curated content.

 Grub was sold in 2003 to Looksmart and [then again in 2007 to Wikimedia](https://readwrite.com/2007/07/27/wikia_acquires_grub_from_looksmart/), where it fell into inactivity.
 The original Grub team would later find itself working at Splunk and marketing and porting it to Windows.

 Grub-2.0 is the rebirth and expansion upon the idea of decentralized search processes through AI-powered vision systems.
-It is only now that we have the technology to see the orignal vision for Grub become a reality.
+It is only now that we have the technology to see the original vision for Grub become a reality.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

 ## Ramifications for AGI
-[AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) stands for artificial generalized intellegence.
+[AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) stands for artificial generalized intelligence.

-> "AI-complete problems are hypothesised to include general computer vision, natural language understanding, and dealing with unexpected circumstances while solving any real-world problem." - Wikipedia
+> "AI-complete problems are hypothesized to include general computer vision, natural language understanding, and dealing with unexpected circumstances while solving any real-world problem." - Wikipedia

 Many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
 Where does this imagined taxi come from when the spoken request is being processed by the mind?
 The ancients thought this imagery came in from internal sense organs which "saw" things *in mind* that were not real.